tanpatil/course-search/README.md

-## course search for UCSD
+## Course Directory for UCSD

-semantic search of UCSD courses.
+Semantic search of UCSD courses built BERT pre-trained models and Pinecone vector database.

 ![Triton Spanner Page](screenshot.png)

-built with BERT pre-trained models and Pinecone (vector database).

 to use